dgkanatsios/CKAD-exercises/g.state.md

 </p>
 </details>

 ### Create a second pod which is identical with the one you just created (you can easily do it by changing the 'name' property on pod.yaml).
 Connect to it and verify that '/etc/foo' contains the 'passwd' file.
-Delete pods to cleanup
+Delete pods to cleanup.
+Note: If you can't see the file from the second pod, can you figure out why?
+What would you do to fix that?

 <details><summary>show</summary>
 <p>